nbagabil/docs-brown/book/doc-sky/10-introduction/10-assignment.md

 Before you start putting a lot of time into this course, it is important to figure out what you will get out of the course.
 Think about what you expect to learn from this course and why it is worth investing a lot of time.

 1. What is a robot?
+A robot is a computer that has been equipped with sensor and actuators

 2. If I can fly a drone by remote, what can I get out of programming it?
+By programming, I am able to instruct the drone to do more complex and faster moves and task than I would have been able to do with a remote.
+A remote require a human input while a program is an automated and precise order.

 ## Matrices and Transformations (20 points)